 One of the biggest tourist spots in the city, this market is absolutely massive.
 The entrance is close to La Rambla, and it is home to an array of interesting items.

 Whether you want unique handmade gifts, or you would like to sample some Catalonian street food; this market has it all.
-Barcelona is considered one of the most vegan-friendly cities in Europe, so you will easily find delicious vegan tapas while visiting Barcelona 🙂
+Barcelona is considered one of the most vegan-friendly cities in Europe, so you will easily find delicious vegan tapas in Barcelona 🙂

 Just head to the Ciudad Vieja District, and you’ll see it – the entrance is quite hard to miss.